wpswings/membership-for-woocommerce/README.txt

 == WITH THE WOOCOMMERCE MEMBERSHIPS PLUGIN YOU CAN: ==

+* Send email notifications to all members at once
+* You can create memberships on processing order status
 * Allow your Members to Cancel their Membership Accounts
 * You can allow your members to change Buy Now Button(make it dynamic) text
 * Membership plan on the individual products.
 * Different sections for membership plans and members
-* Multiple language translations for WooCommerce memberships available
+* Multiple language translations for WooCommerce memberships are available
 * Assign membership to users manually
-* Create a user after membership payment is made
+* Create a user after Woo membership payment is made
 * Offer free shipping and discount on WooCommerce member cart total
 * Display all membership plans together and options to buy them
 * Offer membership subscriptions for limited access to membership plans
 * Export/ Import WooCommerce membership site and user details
 * Efficient Shortcodes
-* No chaos of billing form or setting up payment gateways integrations
+* No chaos of billing forms or setting up payment gateways integrations
-* Customize plan page using shortcodes
+* Customize the plan page using shortcodes
 * Complete WooCommerce members and plans details
 * Assign or sell membership plans, restrict access facility to WooCommerce members only
 * Error Logging for handling WooCommerce membership errors